carib/restuck/README.md

 * Add basic RPG elements like combat, items, and experience
 * Introduce character creation and persistent data

 Please feel free to email me at <yes@carib.codes> if you have any feedback or questions or would otherwise like to discuss any of the topics covered here.
-I'm brand new at a lot of this stuff, but I'm super stoked on it so I'd be happy to share ideas!
+I'm brand new at a lot of this stuff, but I'm super stoked on it so I'd be happy to share ideas and resources!

 Have fun!